translating.

 Scientific illustration is the ecotone between art and science

-My love for science began with prolonged exposure to scientific art.
+My love for the natural world began with prolonged exposure to art.
 My love for art has continued with prolonged exposure to the natural world.

 Field sketches from another ecotone: the saltwater marshes of coastal New Jersey on a windy April morning.